Jared Wurston had been waiting for this week all year.

 Jared turned his chair just in time for the manager to descend on Jared’s head, sinking his gnashing teeth into Jared’s skull.

 Jared screamed.
 At first it was out of shock, but it quickly turned to pain.

 The zombie-manager’s fingers clawed at Jared’s head and found his eyes, pressing until the balls popped in their sockets and oozed down Jared’s twitching face.
 The zombie’s jaw worked, teeth cracking against Jared’s skull.

-Eyes gorged, the zombie-manager’s fingers continued pushing and pressing into Jared’s head through his eye sockets, clawing for those brains that were just so damn close.
+Eyes gorged, the zombie-manager’s fingers continued pushing and pressing into Jared’s head through the eye sockets, clawing for those brains that were just so damn close.
 The zombie’s other hand grabbed at Jared’s trembling, flapping jaw.